 Write With Taste

-Describing taste can be a fun way to keep your reader intrigued in the details.
-So often we neglect or even simply forget to describe the way something might taste or what that taste means.
+Describing taste can be a fun way to keep your reader intrigued by the details.
+So often we forget to describe the way something might taste or what that taste means.
+We can write straightforward description of how a character is experiencing a taste, or consider other ways to convey it.

-This might be awful, but my favorite way to describe what something tastes like is by use of a metaphor.
-My favorite comedian, Tim Hawkins, compares the flavor and taste of a Krispy Kreme donut to “eating a baby angel.”
+My favorite way to describe what something tastes like is with a metaphor.
+This might be awful, but my favorite comedian, Tim Hawkins, compares the flavor and taste of a Krispy Kreme donut to “eating a baby angel.”
 How true is that, though?

-My roommate describes her tomato soup like “just coming in from a blizzard, kicking your boots off, and sitting in front of the fire.”
+My roommate describes her hot tomato soup as “coming in from a blizzard, kicking your boots off, and sitting in front of the fire.”

-The metaphors we use have the power to transport even our readers to places that evoke memories and emotion from their own life, allowing a deeper connection to be made.
+The metaphors we use have the power to transport our readers to places that evoke memories and emotion from their own lives, allowing a deeper connection to be made.

 Write With Smell

 Generally we categorize smells into two options: good or bad.
-But I believe that even smells can help tell stories.
+But smells can be a powerful tool to help you tell stories.

 Write With Sound

-The most popular way to describe sounds in writing is with the use of onomatopoeia.
+The most popular way to describe sounds in writing may be through the use of onomatopoeia.
+Onomatopoeia occurs when the word makes the sound it denotes, such as slam or pop.
 And those are fun, especially when making up your own.

 There are noises all around you.
 As I write this, I hear the click of keys, the low hum of the air conditioner, the whoosh of a car passing by, soft laughter from another room—the soundtrack of a quiet, peaceful morning.